2014 marked its 50th anniversary:

 [°] “SPIRITI, Guido, advertising expert, manager Studio 37 Pubblicità Milano; b.
 16 May 1911 Milano; Ancest. father trade unionist; Educ. commercial college; Career: after the war with Pirelli and Franck (advertising assistant), since 1946 advertising development for clothing, leather goods and shoes; Publ. contributor to “Milano ha cinquant’anni” and “Novus”; Awards: Rizzoli Prize, Gold Medal for advertising FIP; Member: Associazione Tecnici Pubblicitario, Elenco speciale stampa, Periodica dell’Ass.
 Italiana Giornalisti; A. Viale Piceno, 19, Milano/Italy.” [from ‘WHO’S WHO in the Common Market’s Press and Advertising‘, 1965 – p.
 465]

-[°°] The death of Guido Spiriti should be traced back to 1969, as that year Stella Spiriti became “the owner, after the death of her brother, of the periodical ‘Novus‘”, connected to ‘Studio 37 Pubblicità‘ [from ‘Rivista di diritto industriale’, Giuffrè, 1976]; Novus was a quarterly international technical magazine.
+[°°] The death of Guido Spiriti should be traced back to 1969 (precisely on March 4th, 1969), as that year Stella Spiriti became “the owner, after the death of her brother, of the periodical ‘Novus‘” [from ‘Rivista di diritto industriale’, Giuffrè, 1976]; Novus was a quarterly international technical magazine, founded in 1955 and located at the beginning in Piazza Risorgimento, 10 in Milan (as well as for ‘Studio 37 Pubblicità’), moving later on August 1, 1962, to Viale Piceno, 19 (same for ‘Studio 37 Pubblicità’)

 [b] ‘Domus’, n° 430, Sept.
 1965